Shah Rukh Khan Gets Nostalgic On Visiting His Alma Mater St Columba's; See Pictures!

 When it comes to school life, we all have plenty of memories associated with it.
 The days of carefree life and long-lasting friendships; every moment from those times are worth cherishing.
 Bollywood superstar Shah Rukh Khan is a huge star today but at heart, he still continues to remain a Delhi boy.
 Recently, the star made a hush-hush visit to his alma mater, St. Columba's in New Delhi.

-The actor was there for a special video interview and met the principal and 18 students who were part of the school's music and theatre society.
+The actor was there for a special video interview and met the Principal and 18 students who were part of the school's music and theatre society.
 Have a look at some of the pictures here.

 One Of The Students Who Met SRK Said...